-Component Weighted Score Definition Prenatal Care / Childbirth/Post-delivery N/A Focuses on the prenatal and post-delivery medical care provided to pregnant inmates.
+Component Weighted Score Definition Prenatal Care/Childbirth/Post- delivery N/A Focuses on the prenatal and post-delivery medical care provided to pregnant inmates.
 This component is not applicable at men's institutions.
-Diagnostic Services 82.5% $Addresses \ the \ timeliness \ of \ radiology \ (x-ray) \ and \ laboratory \ services \ and \ whether \ the \ prison followed \ up \ on \ clinically \ significant \ results.$ Access to Health Care Information 75.5% Addresses the prison's effectiveness in filing, storing, and retrieving medical records and medical-related information.
-Outpatient Housing Un it 98.2% Determines whether the prison followed department policies and procedures when placing inmates in the outpatient housing unit.
+Diagnostic Services 73.5% Addresses the timeliness of radiology (x-ray) and laboratory services and whether the prison followed up on clinically significant results.
+Access to Health Care Information 72.5% Addresses the prison's effectiveness in filing, storing, and retrieving medical records and medical-related information.
+Outpatient Housing Uni it 92.3% Determines whether the prison followed department policies and procedures when placing inmates in the outpatient housing unit.
 This component also evaluates whether the placement provided the inmate with adequate care and whether the physician's plan addressed the placement diagnosis.
-Internal Reviews 70.0% Focuses on the activities of the prison's Quality Management Committee and Emergency Medical Response Review Committee.
+Internal Reviews 85.0% Focuses on the activities of the prison's Quality Management Committee and its Emergency Medical Response Review Committee.
 This component also evaluates the timeliness of the inmates' medical appeals and the prison's use of inmate death reviews.
-Inmate Transfers 94.7% Focuses on inmates pending transfer to determine whether the sending institution documented medication and medical conditions to assist the receiving institution in providing continuity of care.
-Clinic Operations 93.9% Addresses the general operational aspects of the prison's facility clinics.
+Inmate Transfers N/A Focuses on inmates pending transfer to determine whether the sending institution documented medication and medical conditions to assist the receiving institution in providing continuity of care.
+For the CMF inspection, we identified only one inmate transfer that was available for testing during our inspection week.
+Therefore, we excluded the results because we do not include a score for any question or component for which only one sample item is found to apply unless we know that the sample item represents the entire population in the time period under review.
+Clinic Operations 100.0% Addresses the general operational aspects of the prison's facility clinics.
 Generally, the questions in this component relate to the overall cleanliness of the clinics, privacy afforded to inmates during nonemergency visits, use of priority ducats (slip of paper the inmate carries for scheduled medical appointments), and availability of health care request forms.
-Preventive Services 76.0% Focuses on inmate cancer screening, tuberculosis evaluation, and influenza immunizations.
-Pharmacy Services 90.3% Addresses whether the prison's pharmacy complies with various operational policies, such as conducting periodic inventory counts, maintaining the currency of medications in its crash carts and after-hours medication supplies, and having valid permits.
+Preventive Services 85.0% Focuses on inmate cancer screening, tuberculosis evaluation, and influenza immunizations.
+Pharmacy Services 97.6% Addresses whether the prison's pharmacy complies with various operational policies, such as conducting periodic inventory counts, maintaining the currency of medications in its crash carts and after-hours medication supplies, and having valid permits.
 In addition, this component also addresses whether the pharmacy has an effective process for screening medication orders for potential adverse reactions/interactions.
-Other Services 85.0% Examines additional areas that are not captured in the other components.
+Other Services 100.0% Examines additional areas that are not captured in the other components.
 The areas evaluated in this component include the prison's provision of therapeutic diets, its handling of inmates who display poor hygiene, and the availability of the current version of the department's Inmate Medical Services Policies and Procedures.
-Inmate Hunger Strikes 60.0% Examines medical staff's monitoring of inmates participating in hunger strikes lasting more than three days.
-Chemical Agent Contraindications 84.7% Addresses the prison's process of handling inmates who may be predisposed to an adverse outcome from calculated uses of force (cell extractions) involving Oleoresin Capsicum, which is commonly referred to as "pepper spray."
+Inmate Hunger Strikes 92.6% Examines medical staff's monitoring of inmates participating in hunger strikes lasting longer than three days.
+Chemical Agent Contraindications 100.0% Addresses the prison's process of handling inmates who may be predisposed to an adverse outcome from calculated uses of force (cell extractions) involving Oleoresin Capsicum, which is commonly referred to as "pepper spray."
 For example, this might occur if the inmate has asthma.
 Staffing Levels and Training 100.0% Examines the prison's medical staffing levels and training provided.
-Nursing Policy 50.0% Determines whether the prison maintains written policies and procedures for the safe and effective provision of quality nursing care.
+Nursing Policy 60.0% Determines whether the prison maintains written policies and procedures for the safe and effective provision of quality nursing care.
 The questions in this component also determine whether nursing staff review their duty statements and whether supervisors periodically review the work of nurses to ensure they properly follow established nursing protocols.
-Overall Sco ore 76.3%
+Overall Sco ore 79.0% Overan Sco JIE /9.0%